outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 ![curl-libsslkeylog-dsb.png](/assets/curl-libsslkeylog-dsb.png)

-### Decrypt TLS 1.2 ###
+### Decrypt cURL TLS 1.2 ###

-Decrypting TLS 1.2 traffic is almost the same as decrypting the traffic of TLS 1.3 traffic.
-I will skip the cpaturing and decrypting part in this sub-section.
+Decrypting traffic of TLS 1.2 is almost the same as decrypting the traffic of TLS 1.3.
+I will leave this part to you.

 ```bash
 kong@72a118f01128:/usr/local/kong/lib$ :> /tmp/premaster.txt